-Chrome 70th will begin issuing security warning on old Symantec SSL certificates.
+Chrome 70th will begin issuing security warning on Symantec SSL Legacy certificates.
 Google, as mentioned in Google Chrome, Non-SSL Websites Not Secure Warning! article, has long been working to get websites to switch https protocol.

 Google, will release Chrome 70th version 16 October 2018 and therefore although some websites complete their transition to avoid being affected by security alert, thousands of sites are expected to be affected by this update.
 Inside these sites there are also websites of many large companies and government agencies.
 If you have the old Symantec SSL certificate, you may be affected by this security warning.